 Note: if you ask for a steak, Colombians count well-done, medium and rare as quarters, with ¾ being medium-to-well-done.
 If you ask simply for ‘rare’ in Andres, as Lozzy did, you risk it coming out raw, with a sizzling hotplate for you to cook it to your own taste (definitely not complaining).
 Cocktails at Andres are pricey, but very worth it.
 Just flicking through their magazine of a menu is satisfying.

 After dinner, head straight out to the dancefloor – there are two buildings as part of Andres Carne de Res.
 The first seems the best for the beginning of the night, but then go with the flow as it spills out into the second monster dancefloor out the back later on.

 How to get to Andres Carne de Res from Bogotá – and back

 Chía is about 45 minutes outside of Bogotá.
 The first time we went, we organised our own taxi there and back because there were 4 of us.
 In the Uber, this cost around 30k COP.
-However, most hostels in Bogotá will organise transfers for travellers in the form of a party bus (chiva), so we took advantage of this when the Irish Nomads came to visit.
+However, most hostels in Bogotá will organise transfers for travellers in the form of a party bus (chiva), so we took advantage of this when a couple of our friends came to visit.
 A ticket for the Andres Carne de Res bus will also give you a couple of free shots and entry to Andres, plus the return journey too at around 2-3am.
 You’ll sometimes have a chance to eat there too, but that’s not included in the ticket price.
 The bus journey is a really good chance to meet others before you get inside this bewildering cave of wonders.

 Liked this post on the best nightlife in Bogota, Colombia?